nilseuropa/vector_ros_driver/README.md

 Get the Vector SDK if you don't have it already with `python3 -m pip install --user anki_vector`.
 Run the `sdk_auto_config.sh` script to save the Anki SDK certification file to your disk.

 ## ROS-Noetic Setup

+Python3 is the default interpreter since Noetic.
+Just clone the master branch of this repo into a catkin workspace, after building you should be ready to go.

 ## ROS-Melodic Setup

+Please check out `melodic-devel` branch for this to work.

 ### Install required dependencies